How to enable or disable a modem speaker

 The following steps describe how to enable or disable the computer's internal, not external, modem speaker.
 Some computers may have the capability of emitting the sound through the computer speakers, and following the steps below may not enable or disable this as other software may be involved.

 Windows 95 and above users

-- Highlight the modem that you want to adjust the volume and click the "Properties" button.
-(Note: do not click "Dialing properties."
-Instead, click the "Properties" button.)
+- Highlight the modem that you want to adjust the volume and click the Properties button.

 - This window provides an interface for adjusting the volume.
-Moving the volume slider all the way to the left will reduce the volume to silent, and moving it all the way to the right will set the volume to maximum.
+Moving the volume slider to the left will reduce the volume, and moving it to the right will increase the volume.